 Working from home in our modern era involves office equipment.
 But, thankfully, all you need is one good computer, reliable internet connection, and your smart phone.
 The rest is gravy!
 Printing orders, communications of many types, and digital projects are all deliverable online.
 I have a printer but rarely use it except for scanning.
 In fact, I go through about 1 full ream of paper per year and after two years I am only now ready to refill the ink.

 For eye ergonomics or ease of viewing, I like to plug a 32″ monitor into my laptop.
-There are so many different sizes and configurations of monitors that you will literally be able to find one that fits your situation perfectly.
+There are so many different sizes and configurations of monitors that you will easily find one that fits your office layout perfectly.
 Sometimes, you have to do a little research and online “shopping around” but I guarantee your perfect monitor is out there.

 ⎆ Video Conferencing